 By adding the data from our first block in the hash generator, we get the following string:

 If a single character in the input data changes, the output will be completely different.
-So if Loki changed that 0.2 BTC to 0.3 BTC, our output will be this:
+So, if Loki changed that 0.2 BTC to 0.3 BTC, our output would be this:

 This is why the integration of the signature of Block 1 (ASG4) into the data of Block 2 makes it impossible to alter the blockchain.
 The signature of each previous block is used to create the signature of the next one.